basp-group/Hyper-SARA/README.md

 **Author:** Abdullah Abdulaziz, aa61@hw.ac.uk

 **Experiments:** to reproduce simulations results reported in the article, run the code "main_simulated_data.m".
-Real data tests can be run with the code "main_real_data.m" where the measurement set columns need to be loaded from a ".mat" file.
+Real data tests can be run with the code "main_real_data.m" where the measurement set columns need to be loaded from a .mat file.

 **Dependencies:** the present codes includes a slightly modified version of the MATLAB NUFFT algorithm available at http://web.eecs.umich.edu/~fessler/irt/fessler.tgz, described in